What42Pizza/What42s-Shader-Base/readme.md

-# Minecraft Shaders Base b1.6.0
+# Minecraft Shaders Base b1.6.1

 ### This is a base shaderpack that can be used to easily create shaders.

-## Warning: There are still many basic features / fixes that I'm still working on
+## Warning: There are probably many features / fixes that I'm still working on

 <br>